 A Brief History of Silver Coin Collecting

-In the U.S., silver coins have circulated and been accepted as currency since Colonial days.
+In the U.S., silver coins have circulated and been accepted as currency since the Colonial days.
 A large variety of coins could be found in those days, some of domestic origin, others from overseas.
 The most popular silver coin in this era was the Spanish milled dollar, or “piece of eight,” which had a huge influence on the development of America’s national currency.
-The U.S. dollar was inspired by, and originally intended to be on par with monetarily, the Spanish dollar.
+The U.S. dollar was inspired by, and originally intended to be on par with monetarily, the Spanish dollar (monetarily speaking).

 In these early days, it was common to literally cut up a Spanish milled dollar into smaller “bits” of lesser value that were used as legal tender.
 These coins could be divided into eight equally sized bits, each worth one-eighth the value of the full dollar.
 This is why quarters came to be referred to as worth “two bits”—a phrase that is widely recognized even today.